tetris245/ULTRAbc/README.md

 * New commands:
   - bg3 (number) to use a Bondage College background as custom background (Number between 1 and 32 - Full list with /bg3)
 * Added emergency buttons in Pandora prison and photographic room (when they are enabled)
+* Added silent mode for messages controlled by message command (Use ! as message to select silent mode for a specific command)